• Skip to primary navigation

 • Dry Rot Identification and Repair

-Dry rot - how to detect and diagnose - Dry rot - DIY Doctor shows you how to identify dry rot in your home, what causes dry rot and how to repair it - use our gallery of informative pictures of dry rot to help you effectively identify and tackle your dry rot issue
+Dry rot - how to detect and diagnose - How to identify and cure dry rot and wet rot issues in your home, what causes dry rot and how to repair it and tackle your dry rot issue

 • Dry Rot and Wet Rot Pictures to Help With Detection

-Dry rot treatment and diagnosis - Struggling to identify types of wet rot and dry rot?
-If so this easy to follow guide to Dry Rot and Wet Rot Treatment, Detection and Diagnosis could help you!
+Dry rot treatment and diagnosis - Struggling to identify wet rot and dry rot?
+If so our easy to follow guide to Dry Rot and Wet Rot Treatment and Diagnosis will help you!

 • Flood Damage and Flood Repair

-Floods - repairing flood damage - If your property has been flooded this can be a nightmare so find out how you can talk to insurance companies, remove furniture and dry the property out
+Floods - repairing flood damage - If your property has been flooded this can be a nightmare so find out exactly what you need to do to get your home repaired

 • Structural Timber Repairs

-Joists - repairing timber joists - Structural timber repairs - Information guide on the repair, treatment and maintenance of structural timbers and timber joists after wet rot, dry rot and insect damage and how to repair them in situ
+Joists - repairing timber joists - How to repair, treat and maintain structural timbers and joists after wet rot, dry rot and insect damage and how to repair them in situ

 • Timber Decay and Repair

-Timber decay - rot and insect damage treatment and fix - Timber decay and Repair - In this how to guide you will learn all about DIY timber repair and treatment of dry rot timber decay and insect attack using various types of boron
+Timber decay - rot and insect damage treatment and fix - Learn all about timber repairs and treatment of timber decay, dry rot and insect attack using various types of boron

 • Guide to DIY Woodworm Treatment and Diagnosing Woodworm Infestation in Your Home

-Woodworm - how to identify and treat woodworm - Woodworm Treatment and Diagnosis - In this DIY guide learn all about identifying and detecting woodworm and treating woodworm to prevent further costly damage from these pests
+Woodworm - how to identify and treat woodworm - Woodworm Treatment and Diagnosis - In this DIY guide learn all about identifying and detecting woodworm and how to treat woodworm

 This section is dedicated to all types and caused of timber decay, particularly rot.
 We have projects which will help you to identify dry and wet rot, and explain the necessary treatments.
 This section also covers information about woodworm which is another major cause of timber decay.